Financial Assistance for Birth Mothers: Helpful Resources for Adoption in Missouri

-- Healthy Eating: What you eat while you’re pregnant affects not only your health, but also your baby’s health, so getting enough food and eating nutritious foods are important priorities.
-There are a few different programs that will help you cover the cost of groceries so you can eat healthy meals fit for a pregnant woman.
+- Healthy Eating: What you eat while you’re pregnant affects not only your health but also your baby’s health, so getting enough food and eating nutritious foods are important priorities.
+There are a few different programs that will help you cover the cost of healthy groceries.

-- WIC Program (Special Supplemental Nutrition Program for Women, Infants and Children) – Through WIC, you’ll be able to add healthy foods (e.g. fresh produce, whole wheat bread, eggs) to your diet.
+- WIC Program (Special Supplemental Nutrition Program for Women, Infants, and Children) – Through WIC, you’ll be able to add healthy foods (e.g. fresh produce, whole wheat bread, eggs) to your diet.
 A WIC nutritionist will customize a food package that meets your needs.
-Using your eWIC card (like a debit card), you can shop at approved stores for groceries that are on your WIC Approved Food List.
+Using your eWIC card (like a debit card), you can shop at approved stores for WIC Approved groceries.